Lora Webb Nichols

 At first Nichols photographed her family, friends, and the landscape around Encampment, but when the town experienced a copper mining boom Nichols expanded her scope to become a photographer for hire shooting portraits and industrial photographs.
 When the boom collapsed, Nichols took the risk of opening her own business in Encampment - The Rocky Mountain Studio - which opened in 1925.
 The studio ran for ten years, accumulating 24,000 negatives that illustrate the lives and environment of the people living in and around the town while creating a distinctive and surprising body of work.
 If one was to attempt an analogy – Nichols’ pictures fit somewhere between Lartigue and Lange - joyful and generous while objectively intimate.
 In particular what seems to distinguish Nichols’ work is the way she sees the world from a female perspective.
 As Vince Aletti noted in one of his “This is Not a Fashion Photograph” essays “Nichols didn’t just take a picture, she really saw people, especially women, and especially other adventurous, unconventional women and girls.”

-With no vintage prints available the gallery is working with the archive and the master printer John Weldon of Weldon Labs in Los Angeles to produce limited edition gelatin silver prints to be exhibited in New York and Los Angeles in the spring of 2022.
+With no vintage prints available the gallery has worked with the archive and master printer John Weldon of Weldon Labs in Los Angeles to produce limited edition gelatin silver prints.